sindhujagopu/Food_Bot/README.md

 # Food_Bot  #NLP  #TelegramBot
-This is a bot which gives disadvantages,effects of eating fast food using a telegram api.
+This is a bot which gives disadvantages,effects of eating fast foods using a telegram api.